Happy Endings Productions

 Happy Endings Productions is an Irish entertainment television production company, founded by Dara Ó Briain and Seamus Cassidy in 2003.
 Their best-known programme is the topical RTÉ comedy show, The Panel, which Ó Briain presented for a number of seasons.
 They have also produced the Ó Briain-hosted interview show Buried Alive, the comedy special This is Ireland for BBC2 and the 2008 comedy cabaret Smoke and Mirrors, presented by Andrew Maxwell..
 The company's commissioned work has included two series of Saturday Night With Miriam, an RTÉ chat show presented by Miriam O'Callaghan.
-They are developing a sitcom for the UK's Five Channel.
+As of 2008, the company was developing a sitcom for the UK's Five Channel.

+Company Overview

+Happy Endings Productions is an Irish television production company founded in 2003 by comedian Dara Ó Briain and producer Seamus Cassidy.
+The company specializes in comedy, entertainment, and factual programming.
+Its most notable production is The Panel, a topical talk show that aired on RTÉ from 2003 to 2011, featuring a rotating panel of comedians and hosted by Ó Briain until 2006.
+Other productions include Buried Alive, an interview series also hosted by Ó Briain; This is Ireland, a comedy special for BBC Two; and Smoke and Mirrors, a 2008 comedy cabaret presented by Andrew Maxwell.
+The company also produced two series of Saturday Night with Miriam, a chat show hosted by Miriam O'Callaghan.
+As of 2008, Happy Endings Productions was developing a sitcom for the UK's Five Channel.